Email filters for invoices: why they break and what actually works

 BillyBox has a free plan — connect your email, fetch a month of invoices, and see every invoice automatically extracted and organized.
 No filters to configure, no rules to maintain.
 It takes under 10 minutes.

 No credit card required.
-Works with Gmail and Zoho.
+Works with Gmail, Outlook, and Zoho.